Ralim/IronOS/Documentation/DebugMenu.md

 ## Menu items

-Items are shown in the menu on a single line, so they use short codes
+Items are shown in the menu on a single line, so they use short codes and appear in this order:

-### HW G

-This indicates the high water mark for the stack for the GUI thread.
-The smaller this number is, the less headroom we have in the stack.
-As this is a high-water mater, you should only trust this once you have walked through all GUI options to "hit" the worst one.

-### HW M

-This indicates the high water mark for the stack for the movement detection thread.
-The smaller this number is, the less headroom we have in the stack.

-### HW P

-This indicates the high water mark for the stack for the PID thread.
-The smaller this number is, the less headroom we have in the stack.

 ### Time